Defending Historic Preservation in New York City

 The demolition of the Dakota Stables

 Preservation practices empower communities, celebrate our history, drive economic growth and sustain development efforts.
 Preservation enhances our streetscapes, nurtures tourism, encourages investment and employs local labor.
 It is a popular, populist movement driven by regular New Yorkers who value their homes and their city.
 The Historic Districts Council works with community groups throughout the five boroughs on efforts to save, preserve and enhance the special character of New York’s historic neighborhoods.
 We work with communities from areas as different as the Upper West Side and Bedford-Stuyvesant on the shared goal of empowering the community to have a voice in determining their own future.
-These two communities are ones whose efforts we honored at the Grassroots Preservation Awards and whose successes have been targeted as “over-reaching” by the new real-estate coalition.
+These two communities are ones whose efforts we honored at the Grassroots Preservation Awards and whose successes have been targeted as “over-reaching” by the real estate lobby.